NVIDIA/FasterTransformer/docs/swin_guide.md

 * num_of_blocks = {2,2,6,2}

 ### Swin Performance on T4
-Here, `torch.jit.trace` means using tracing to convert Torch model to TorchScript model and then profile its performace.
+Here, `torch.jit.trace` means using tracing to convert Torch model to TorchScript model and then profile its performance.
 #### FP32
 | Batch_size | torch.jit.trace |  cpp   | speedup | trt plugin | speedup | torch op | speedup |
 | :--------: | :-------------: | :----: | :-----: | :--------: | :-----: | :------: | :-----: |